Pascal's wager: Argument from inauthentic belief

 So our faith has to be distinguished from the faith of the demons.
 Our faith, you see, purifies the heart, their faith makes them guilty.
 They act wickedly, and so they say to the Lord, "What have you to do with us?"
 When you hear the demons saying this, do you imagine they don't recognize him?
 "We know who you are," they say.
 "You are the Son of God" (Lk 4:34).
 Peter says this and he is praised for it; the demon says it, and is condemned.
 Why's that, if not because the words may be the same, but the heart is very different?
 So let us distinguish our faith, and see that believing is not enough.
 That's not the sort of faith that purifies the heart.

-Since Pascal's position was that "saving" belief in God required more than logical assent, accepting the wager could only be a first step.
-Hence his advice on what steps one could take to arrive at belief.

-Some other critics have objected to Pascal's wager on the grounds that he wrongly assumes what type of epistemic character God would likely value in his rational creatures if he existed.